Club Sponsor - PKF Francis Clark Chartered AccountantsSponsor - Avon Truck & VanClub Sponsor - TRSClub Sponsor - Woodman Facades

 Oldland has often been described as a nursery for Bristol Rovers with Vic Lambden, Peter Sampson, Brian Bush and Mike Tippets all playing for the club before turning professional at Eastville.
 Former Rovers favourite Bobby Jones was one of many successful Oldland managers, a list which also includes David Hillier.
 Abbots rose to heady heights under the leadership of Alan Bush in the 1980's with the help of former Rovers players Jeff Meacham, the late Steve Talboys (Wimbledon) plus Rovers favourites Graham Day, Peter Aitken and Phil Bater.
 Among other youngsters who left Abbots to play for Rovers were Stuart Taylor, Phil Kite and Kevin Westaway.

-The clubhouse and dressing room improvements started in 2023/24 and with the ground boundaries and exterior being upgraded in 2022/23, the famous bar is known by many as the liveliest and best clubhouse in the league with numerous social events in addition to match days is rocking most weeks.
+The clubhouse and dressing room improvements along with the ground boundaries and exterior work on the stands and dugouts were upgraded in 2022/23 to make the site ore secure and cut back on vandalism.
+However, following issues with neighbours and South Glos Council most of these now had to be taken back down.
+What does remain is the famous bar is known by many as the liveliest and best clubhouse in the league with numerous social events in addition to match days.